Best Wireless (Bluetooth) Headphones: Welcome to TechRadar's guide to the best wireless and Bluetooth headphones you can buy in 2018.

-You might've been hesitant to cut the cord before – everyone has heard a horror story of wireless headphones' bad battery life or awful sound quality before.
-But you've got little idea of how inconvenient wired headphones are until you try out a pair of really good wireless headphones.
+You might've been hesitant to cut the cord before – everyone has heard horror stories of wireless headphones' poor battery lives or awful sound quality.
+But it's tough to ignore the utility of wire-free listening.

 Headphones, no strings attached